mfrachet/create-frontend-framework/book/allin/real-world-component.md

 import { div } from "../framework/element";
 import { onClick } from "../framework/event";

-const initialState = { firstName: "Marvin", lastName: "Frachet" };
+// initial state of the User component const initialState = { firstName: "Marvin", lastName: "Frachet" };

+// state mutating actions
+const methods = {
+  changeName: (state, firstName) => ({ ...state, firstName })
+};

+// component template
 const template = ({ firstName, lastName }) =>
   div`${onClick(() => alert(firstName))} Hello ${firstName} ${lastName}`;

-export const User = createComponent({ template });
+// create a real world component export const User = createComponent({ template, methods, initialState });
 ```

-Everything you should the same as previously, except that now, we have a block where we can manage some internal behaviours: our `createComponent` function!
+You can now start the application and verify that it **has not changed** anything on the screen.

+The step here is to create a blackbox that will allow to enhance the component **transparently**.